 If you are tempted to ignore this information, please read the section entitled “The Importance of Stillness” at the end of this page.

-The navX-Micro Calibration Process is comprised of three calibration phases:
+The navX-sensor Calibration Process is comprised of three calibration phases:

 - Factory Calibration